-Option One: Green Apple Smoothie: _In a blender, blitz 1 cup of romaine lettuce and 1 cup of baby spinach, 1 chopped apple, 1 tablespoon of chia seeds, 1/2 cup if unsweetened nut milk, 1 scoop of protein powder, and water to achieve desired consistency.
+Option 1: Green Apple Smoothie: In a blender, blitz 1 cup of romaine lettuce, 1 cup of baby spinach, 1 chopped apple, 1 Tbsp. of chia seeds, 1/2 cup of unsweetened nut milk, 1 scoop of protein powder, and water to achieve desired consistency.
 (Fiber grams: 12)

-Option Two: Warm up 2 cups of fiber-rich soup, such as Campbell’s Well Yes!
+Option 2: Warm up 2 cups of fiber-rich soup, such as Campbell’s Well Yes!
 Braised Beef and Black Barley (8 grams of fiber) or Amy’s Organic Lentil (12 grams of fiber).
-Enjoy with 1 apple (4 grams of fiber) or 1 orange (3 grams of fiber).
+Enjoy with one apple (4 grams of fiber) or one orange (3 grams of fiber).

-Option Three: Mix at least 3 cups of mixed greens and sliced veggies, 1/4 cup of dried cranberries, 1/4 cup of crumbled goat cheese, 1/8 of cup walnut halves and 2 tablespoons of vinaigrette.
-Top the salad with grilled chicken, salmon, or warmed beans (for an extra 6 grams of fiber per half cup).
+Option 3: Mix at least 3 cups of mixed greens and sliced veggies, 1/4 cup of dried cranberries, 1/4 cup of crumbled goat cheese, 1/8 cup of walnut halves and 2 Tbsp. of vinaigrette.
+Top the salad with grilled chicken, salmon, or warmed beans (for an extra 6 grams of fiber per 1/2 cup).
 (Fiber grams: about 9)

-Option Four: Mediterranean Bean Salad: Drain and rinse white beans from one 15-ounce can and toss with 4 ounces shredded cooked chicken, 2 ounces of crumbled feta, 1 bunch of chopped parsley, 1 pint of halved grape tomatoes, 4 teaspoons of minced garlic, 2 tablespoons of olive oil, 2 tablespoons of lemon juice, and salt and pepper to taste.
+Option 4: Mediterranean Bean Salad: Drain and rinse white beans from one 15-ounce can and toss with 4 oz. shredded cooked chicken, 2 oz. of crumbled feta, one bunch of chopped parsley, 1 pint of halved grape tomatoes, 4 tsp. of minced garlic, 2 Tbsp. of olive oil, 2 Tbsp. of lemon juice, and salt and pepper to taste.
 This makes two servings.

 Enjoy as needed to control hunger.

-Option One: One apple or pear with 1 tablespoon of nut butter. ( Fiber grams: 4 to 6)
+Option 1: Have 1 apple or pear with 1 Tbsp. of nut butter.
+(Fiber grams: 4 to 6)

-*Option Two: * 1 cup of baby carrots (7 grams of fiber) or celery (2 grams of fiber), or 3 pieces high-fiber crisp bread (12 grams of fiber) with 2 tablespoons of bean dip, hummus, or guacamole (3 to 4 grams of fiber).
+Option 2: 1 cup of baby carrots (7 grams of fiber) or celery (2 grams of fiber), or 3 pieces of high-fiber crisp bread (12 grams of fiber) with 2 tablespoons of bean dip, hummus, or guacamole (3 to 4 grams of fiber).
 (Fiber grams: 5 to 16)

-Option Four: One high fiber bar such as Fiber One Oats & Chocolate.
+Option 4: 1 high-fiber bar such as Fiber One Oats & Chocolate.
 (Fiber grams: 9)

 Make Your Own Menus

-A good basic meal while losing weight includes a serving of lean protein, at least two servings of fiber-rich fruit and or vegetables, a serving of healthy fat, and an optional serving of a fiber-rich starch such as beans, peas, sweet potato, or brown rice.
+A good basic meal while losing weight includes a serving of lean protein, at least two servings of fiber-rich fruit and/or vegetables, a serving of healthy fat, and an optional serving of a fiber-rich starch such as beans, peas, sweet potato, or brown rice.
 You should make it a goal to get at least seven grams of fiber per meal and another four grams in a couple of light fiber-rich snacks.
-Keep in mind that getting at least one green smoothie a day — made with any healthy ingredients you like —is perhaps the easiest way to keep fiber intake up.
+Keep in mind that getting at least one green smoothie a day — made with any healthy ingredients you like — is perhaps the easiest way to keep your fiber intake up.

 Tip: Not losing weight as quickly as you’d like?
 Experts we spoke to suggest cutting back a bit on portions of starchy carbs until you’re losing at least two pounds a week.

-Next, learn which foods can help you banish bloating in the video below:
+Next, learn which superfoods can help you live longer in the video below: